The Soundtrack of Our Lives

 The Soundtrack Of Our Lives in 2004.

-The Soundtrack of Our Lives, often abbreviated T.S.O.O.L., are a Swedish rock band that formed in Gothenburg in 1995 and disbanded in 2012, before reuniting again in 2023.
+The Soundtrack of Our Lives, often abbreviated T.S.O.O.L., is a Swedish rock band that formed in Gothenburg in 1995 and disbanded in 2012, before reuniting again in 2023.
 The band's style draws heavily from sixties and seventies rock and punk, such as Rolling Stones and Iggy and the Stooges.
 Psychedelic rock is another strong influence for the band, and psychedelic and mystical references are also prominent in the band's lyrics and aesthetics.
 The abbreviation 'OEOC', which is featured on all their albums, refers to the phrase "as above, so below" from Hermeticism.
+The name of the bands own independent record label is Akashic Records.

 Formation

 The Soundtrack of Our Lives was originally formed by Torbjörn "Ebbot" Lundberg, Björn Olsson, Ian Person, Kalle Gustafsson Jerneholm, Fredrik Sandsten and Martin Hederos.
 Several members, including vocalist Ebbot Lundberg, had previously played in the punk rock band Union Carbide Productions, while Jerneholm had previously released an album with Gothenburg grunge rockers Electric Eskimoes.
 Olsson, who as a guitarist had helped craft the band's sound, left T.S.O.O.L. after its first release, Welcome to the Infant Freebase, to pursue a solo career.
 He was replaced by Mattias Bärjed, who, like other members, has also engaged in solo and spinoff projects.